-*See endnote 1 for read Canning’s impressions of the mission.
+*See endnote 1 for Canning’s impressions of the mission.

 One outcome, two versions

 Lanphier and Barber’s machines were roaring upwards at 280mph on a 90-degree angle and the two men suddenly realised they were entering a potential death trap: once the P-38s reached the bombers, which were travelling from left to right, they would become sitting ducks for three Zeros on the right-hand side.
 Rather than attack the Betties, Lanphier decided to make a charging pass at the Zeros.
-He would risk his life to buy time for Barber to make an attack on the Betties.
-According to the official post-combat report, Barber attacked the second Betty – the one that was not carrying Yamamoto.
-Approaching 6,000ft, Lanphier claimed he destroyed one of the Zeros* and then plunged down to attack the primary target, now at treetop level, skilfully avoiding his other opponents.
+He would risk his life to buy time for Barber to try and attack.
+According to the official post-combat report, Barber went for the second Betty – the one that was not carrying Yamamoto.
+Approaching 6,000ft, Lanphier claimed he destroyed one of the Zeros* and then plunged down to attack the primary target, which was now at treetop level.
 He attacked the aircraft by blasting it from the side, his cannon fire detaching one of its wings in the process.
 Coming out of his run, Lanphier observed the flaming aircraft plunge into the jungle below.

 *He did not.
 See endnote 2.

 Still pursued by Zeros, Lanphier powered his P-38 out of enemy range.
-Running low on fuel, and having suffered damage to his horizontal stabiliser, he decided to return to base, where he immediately reported shooting down Yamamoto’s aircraft.
+Running low on fuel, and having suffered damage to his horizontal stabiliser, he decided to return to base and immediately reported shooting down Yamamoto’s aircraft after landing.
 Barber and Holmes had also shot down a Betty each, he added.
 However, that would have meant three Betties were present and not two.
 No one else on the mission reported a third aircraft of this type in the vicinity.
 In addition, how could Lanphier be so sure the Betty he claimed at this stage was definitely the one carrying Yamamoto?
-Lanphier's account seemed muddled, but it was later taken at face value and became the official version of events.
+Lanphier's account seemed muddled but it was later taken at face value and became the official version of events.
 Rex Barber was incredulous and had arrived at the debriefing tent to find Lanphier making the claim.
 ‘I asked him, “How do you know you got Yamamoto?”
 His only answer was: “You’re a damn liar; you’re a damn liar!”’